 325 - 25th Ave. - introduced 6/18/79 between Cermak Rd. and Lawrence Ave., primarily via 25th Ave.
 Service north of Grand Ave. had previously been part of route #307.
 Extended north to Rosemont 2/27/83 upon opening of CTA rapid transit line there.
 Discontinued 6/12/2011, with segment north of North Ave. transferred to route 303.

 326 - West Irving Park - Pace route introduced 1/25/88.
 The first bus service on Irving Park Rd. into Schiller Park was introduced in 1926 by Wilcox Transportation Co., which apparently ceased operations in the 1930's.
 In 1941, Highway Bus Lines began operating a route on Irving Park Rd.
 But Irving Park Rd. into Schiller Park went without bus service for many years, until CTA route #80A was extended effective 4/7/75.
-This Pace route replaced the CTA extension.
+Extended north to Rosemont/River Road CTA station upon opening of that rapid transit extension on 2/27/83.
+The Pace route replaced the CTA extension.
 Under Pace, route for many years was operated by a contracting company.
 Originally operated by CW Transportation, operation during most years was by Keeshin Charter Service, although from 1993 to 1995 was operated by Mayflower Transportation.
 In 2003, operation assumed by by Colonial Coach Lines/Academy Coach Lines.
 And in 2010, operation assumed by Pace Northwest Division.
+Discontinued 8/9/2019.

 330 - Mannheim-La Grange Road - from 5/1/44 until 8/1/49, a route existed from Lake St. south to 55th St., and east to the General Motors/Electro Motive Division locomotive plant.
 Route was then sold to La Grange-La Grange Park Transit Co., which eventually ceased operations.
 Present route introduced 3/28/77.